FredHutch/HDC-DataEngineering-SQLSync/docs/faq.md

 **What types of processing are supported?**

-Currently there is support only for Type-1 (non-deleting).
+Currently there is support for Type-1 (non-deleting) and Type-2 tables.

-The groundwork has been laid for type-2 tables but it isn't supported yet.
-That's the [DiffTable](/DiffTable.sql) stored procedure.

 **Can a table be sync'd if it doesn't have a primary key?**